The 20 Best Free Games on Steam That Won’t Trick You to Spend Money

 Rating: 92% | Genre: Action RPG

-In a lot of ways, Path of Exile is what Diablo III should’ve been.
+In a lot of ways, Path of Exile is what Diablo 3 should have been.
 Most notable is the fact that Path of Exile is completely free and committed to an “ethical monetization” model.
 It has no gated content and no pay-to-win perks; only cosmetic items that are entirely optional.
 Is there any wonder why Path of Exile is still going strong?
-This is free-to-play done right.
+This is free-to-play done right and easily one of the top free games on Steam.

 Download: Path of Exile on Steam